tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - For Scratch - Base 200MB/s per TiB of storage
 - Persistents offers 50MB/s per TiB, 100MB/s per TiB, 200MB/s per TiB
 - Burst up to 1,300 MB/s per TiB (Credit System)

+### FSx for Lustre - Scratch

+- Scratch - Highly optimised for Short term no replication and fast
+- Short term or temp workloads
+- No HA ..
+No replication
+- Larger file systems means more servers, more disks and more chance of failure
+- Persistent has replication, backups, self-healing within ONE AZ only
+- Auto-heals when hardware failure occurs
+- You can backup to S3 with both!!
+(Manual or Automatic 0-35 day retention)